-The 17-Day Diet is comprised of four phases, each of which adjust the number of calories and carbohydrates the dieter intakes daily.
+The 17 Day Diet is comprised of four phases.
+Each phase adjusts the number of calories and carbohydrates the dieter intakes daily.
 Each phase lasts for seventeen days, the amount of time Dr. Moreno calculates that it takes the body to adjust to using stored energy – a key factor in weight loss.
 Rather than burn the current intake of calories and carbohydrates, which are lower than the body requires, reserves are called to action.

 The 17-Day Diet cycles carbohydrate intake relative to which of four cycles the dieter is in.
 The diet includes a daily exercise plan that lasts for 17-Minutes and four speciﬁc 17-day meal plan cycles.
-It promises rapid weight loss results that are easily maintained with a healthy eating plan after the four phases are completed.
-It is very similar to both the Atkins and Weight Watchers Diets, but the cycling of carb limits appeals to most dieters, because it eliminates long periods of time without favorite and staple carb sources, such as potatoes.
+It promises rapid weight loss results that are easily maintained with a healthy eating plan.
+It is very similar to both the Atkins and Weight Watchers Diets.
+However, the cycling of carb limits appeals to most dieters.
+It eliminates long periods of time without favorite and staple carb sources, such as potatoes.

-Per Dr. Moreno, when a dieter has a ﬂuctuation of carb and calorie intake in his or her diet, called “carbohydrate cycling,” the body’s metabolism becomes confused, theoretically burning at a high calorie rate even when the person is eating foods with a few calories.
+When a dieter has a ﬂuctuation of carb and calorie intake in his or her diet, this is called “carbohydrate cycling”.
+The body’s metabolism becomes confused, theoretically burning at a high-calorie rate even when the person is eating foods with a few calories.
 The time of “17-days” is believed to be the length of time it takes a body to adjust to a new eating plan.

 When these 17-days are switched from low carb to high calorie, the body continues to burn calories according to the previous 17-day period.
-The result is weight loss, because the body is always burning more carbs and calories than is being eaten.
-Simple approach with good results: Some phases severely restrict carb intake while other phases will incorporate foods with higher carb counts.
+The result is weight loss because the body is always burning more carbs and calories than is being eaten.
+Some phases severely restrict carb intake while other phases will incorporate foods with higher carb counts.
 Dr. Moreno believes that this shifting of carb intake confuses the metabolism into using stored carbs to induce weight loss.
 If the weight loss reaches a plateau, the dieter simply goes back to the previous phase to start it again.

 The plan works in four cycles, or phases, each lasting for 17-days.
 Here is a short description of each phase: